Panagiotis Kavvadias: Impact upon Greek archaeology

-Kavvadias as an archaeologist
+As an archaeologist

 In 1910, the journal of the British Classical Association described Kavvadias as a "household name" among archaeologists.
-His work at Epidaurus was recognised in his lifetime as a crowning achievement: a 1909 American handbook, written while much of Kavvadias' excavations there remained unfinished, described Epidaurus as "one of the most important sites in Greece", and the excavations of the Acropolis under Kavvadias as the most important achievement of the Archaeological Society of Athens.
+His work at Epidaurus was recognised in his lifetime as a crowning achievement: a 1909 American handbook, written while much of Kavvadias's excavations there remained unfinished, described Epidaurus as "one of the most important sites in Greece", and the excavations of the Acropolis under Kavvadias as the most important achievement of the Archaeological Society of Athens.
 Writing of his work on the Acropolis in the Archaeological Bulletin, Kavvadias boasted to have "deliver[ed] the Acropolis back to the civilised world, cleansed of all barbaric additions, a noble monument to the Greek genius, a modest and unique treasury of superb works of ancient art".
 Within the field of Greek art history, his discovery of red-figure pottery in the debris of the Perserschutt provided a terminus ante quem demonstrating that this style had been in use before 479 BCE, which contradicted the then-current understanding of the chronological relationship between red-figure and black-figure vase painting.
 For his own part, Kavvadias described the findings of his work on the Acropolis as "most significant, unexpected and awesome".

 He was also notable in the study of epigraphy, a field of archaeology closely linked with the identity of the nineteenth-century Greek state.
 In 1906, he was listed in a French academic journal as one of the three "particularly illustrious" epigraphers of his day, alongside Koumanoudis and Konstantinos Karapanos.
-Nikolaos Papazarkadas, a modern historian of Greek epigraphy, has also praised Kavvadias' work on the inscriptions he uncovered on the Acropolis, as well as the 'miracle inscriptions' from Epidaurus.
+Nikolaos Papazarkadas, a modern historian of Greek epigraphy, has also praised Kavvadias's work on the inscriptions he uncovered on the Acropolis, as well as the 'miracle inscriptions' from Epidaurus.